CLINICAL SERVICES

 Specializations:

-Dr. Cynthia Plotts, Licensed Psychologist and Licensed Specialist in School Psychology
+Dr. Cynthia Plotts, Licensed Psychologist and positive discipline parent educator

 Dr. Cynthia Plotts is a Licensed Psychologist in both Texas and Maine.
 Her specialty practice areas are neuropsychology, psychotherapy, and school psychology; and she has extensive experience in clinical, school and university settings.
 Prior to earning her doctorate at the University of Texas at Austin, Cindy was a special education teacher in Austin ISD.
 Early in her psychology career, she practiced child and adolescent assessment and psychotherapy, while also working on the crisis intervention team in Austin ISD.
 Her practice expanded to include adult services and university teaching at UT and Texas State University.
 Dr. Plotts retired as Professor Emeritus at Texas State University in 2018, after more than twenty years as a faculty member.
 She has continued her private practice in assessment and psychotherapy, and is happy to join BES to support students and families with neuropsychological testing and assessments.